neicnordic/puhuri-web/docs/new_ui_project_approval_shared.md

 ## Approving project and allocation creation, update requests

 1. Click on  "Pending confirmations" button on the top-right side of your Dashboard.
-In this window, the lists of "Order items" of "Pending order confirmation" and "Pending provider confirmation", as well as "Project update requests" can be found.
+In this window, the lists of "Pending order confirmation" and "Pending provider confirmation", as well as "Project update requests" can be found.

    ![Project approve](../../assets/pending_confirmations1.jpg)